jccole22/Naruto-vs-Sasuke-Pong/README.md

 ## How to play
-Start game with "python main.py"
+Start game with `python main.py`
-Naruto - w+a+s+d for movement and L_CTRL for shoot
+- Naruto - w+a+s+d for movement and L_CTRL for shoot
-Sasuke - up+down+left+right for movement and R_CTRL for shoot
+- Sasuke - up+down+left+right for movement and R_CTRL for shoot

 ## Change shoot keys
-Naruto - main.py on line 169
+- Naruto - main.py on line 169
-Sasuke - main.py on line 176
+- Sasuke - main.py on line 176